-B. Impact of policy reforms on model parameters
+B. Impact of a Policy Reform on Model Parameters

-In the following, we explain within the theoretical framework the impact of policy reforms on (1) the number of private follow-on damages claims, (2) the number of settlements, and (3) the timing of settlements.
+In the following, we explain within the theoretical framework the impact of a policy reform on (1) the number of private follow-on damages claims, (2) the number of settlements, and (3) the timing of settlements.
 Thereafter, we discuss implications for a constructive policy reform.

-1. Impact of policy reforms on litigation activity
+1. Impact of Policy Reforms on Litigation Activity